DIY Picture Frame Moulding in the Master Bedroom

 Your walls are almost never fully flat and straight, and neither is most trim.
 As a result, there will be some minor spacing between your boards and the wall (and it will vary along the wall as the drywall dips in and out).
 Caulking hides all of those little gaps and provides a really polished-looking result.

 Simply run a bead of calk along where the board meets the wall, then drag your finger over the caulk line to level it out and press it into place.
 You can wet your finger beforehand to help keep it less messy.
 Keep a paper towel or baby wipe on hand to clean off your finger as you work.
 I promise, it takes less time than you might think!
+Click here for a detailed tutorial on how to use caulk!

 I also used wood filler on all of the seams where the boards meet each other to hide any imperfections in my mitered corners.
+You’ll also use wood filler on the nail holes to help them blend right in.
+Click here for a detailed tutorial on how to use wood filler.

 Step Five: Touch up paint!